 The goal is to help clients gain a deeper understanding and growth.
 We incorporate other genres, including music, movement, and writing into the art therapy sessions.

-Are you or your loved one suffering from the negative consequences of alcohol and/or drug addiction?
+Are you or your loved one suffering from the negative consequences of alcohol or drug addiction?

 Call our office and our caring and professional staff will help you get started on your Road To Recovery.
-We provide both treatment and housing services and help individuals and families take the first step toward recovery.
+We provide both addiction treatment and housing services and help individuals and families take the first step toward recovery from addiction.